 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of the other rights described above).
 We have this security measure in place to ensure that personal data is not disclosed to any person who has no right to receive it.

 If you wish to request further information about any of the above rights, or if you are unhappy with how we have handled your personal data, please contact us using the details above.
 If you are not satisfied with our response, you have the right to lodge a complaint with your competent data protection regulator.
 However, we would appreciate the opportunity to address your concerns before you do this, so please contact us in the first instance.
 The data protection regulator in the UK is the Information Commissioner’s Office, which can be contacted at https://ico.org.uk/global/contact-us/ or 0303 123 1113.

 Links on our website may take you to third party sites over which we have no control.
-While such links are provided for your convenience, you should be aware that the personal data handling practices of the linked websites might not be the same as ours.
+While such links are provided for your convenience, you should be aware that the personal data handling practices of the linked websites might not be the same as ours and the Firm does not accept any responsibility or liability for these policies.
 You should review any privacy notices on those linked websites.
-We are not responsible for any linked websites.
+This Privacy Notice does not cover the information practices of any linked websites.

 We keep this Privacy Notice under review and reserve the right, at our discretion, to change, modify, add to or remove portions from it, and we will update the date above accordingly.
 On some occasions, we may also actively advise you of specific personal data handling activities or significant changes to this Privacy Notice where we are required to do so by applicable law.
 However, we recommend that you return to the website to check for any other changes to this Privacy Notice.

 Use of the website is subject to the Terms and Conditions.